hieu2695/Movie-Industry/README.md

 ![Decomposition](Figures/Decomp.png)

 We construct HoltWinters model and ARIMA model to predict the revenue.

-The following two graphs show the predictions of two models.
+The following graphs show the predictions of two models.

 ![HW](Figures/HW.png)
 ![ARIMA](Figures/ARIMA.png)